Membership Criteria

 Identification

-Pan-Indigenous organizations and unassociated Métis organizations are not in our priority group and at the present funding level, will not be eligible to access platforms and programs.
+• Pan-Indigenous organizations and unassociated Métis organizations are not in our priority group and at the present funding level, may not be eligible to access platforms and programs.

 We appreciate your respect of our Indigenous cultures and ask that you allow us to maintain our strong and important cultural identities.